Need to Qualify for Air Force Basic Training - 1.5 Miles in 12 Minutes

 Goal Pace

 I hope that provides you with some ideas on how to proceed.
 With only two months to go you have very little time to lose.
-I'd recommend doing four runs per week and do long walks on two days, with one day reserved for recovery.
+I'd recommend doing four runs per week (3 easy pace, 1 faster) and do long walks on two days, with one day reserved for recovery.

 Not knowing your activity levels, this is likely to be a big ramp-up in exercise, so you need to really listen to your body as you go on this fitness journey.
-Injury risk increases exponentially when you start doing more workouts and run for longer.
+Injury risk increases exponentially when you start doing more workouts, when you start running faster and when you run for longer.
+I am telling you to do all three!
 So, all the while, keep checking in with your body and in case of problems, scale back the workout of that day or cancel it altogether.

 All the best.